 The POS is web-based, so any computer/tablet with a full-function operating system that connects to the internet should work.
 Here is a list of minimum requirements to work with our system:

-- Windows: We recommend Windows 8.1 or later* but the system has been successfully deployed on versions as early as Windows 7.
-NOTE: Some clients using Windows XP and Vista have experienced problems with hardware drivers.
+- Windows: We recommend Windows 10 but the system has been successfully deployed on versions as early as Windows 7.
+NOTE: Some clients using Windows XP should be aware it does not work well with current web browsers.
+People using Windows Vista have experienced problems with hardware drivers.

 - CPU: Windows - Pentium 4 or better.
 Mac - Any x86 processor or better.

-- Storage: At least 1GB of hard disc space.
+- Storage: At least 1GB of hard disk space.

 - Internet: We advise a broadband connection speed of at least 5 - 10 Mbps.
 You can test your connection speed by going to SpeedTest.net.
 Be careful to avoid advertisements; the button that starts the test says Begin Test.

-So devices such as Mac's, Netbooks, Chromebooks, iPads, and any Android, Linux, or other operating system devices may experience limited functionality.
+Devices such as Macs, Netbooks, Chromebooks, iPads, and any Android, Linux, or other operating system devices may experience limited functionality.

-*Devices such as the iPad do not have a USB port, so to connect printers and other peripherals, you would have to purchase and configure Bluetooth versions, which are more expensive than standard peripherals.
-For a list of compatible Star printers that will work through Bluetooth, please click here.
+*Devices such as the iPad do not have a USB port, so to connect printers and other peripherals, you would have to purchase and configure Bluetooth versions of things like receipt printers and barcode scanners, which are more expensive than standard peripherals.

 A Note on Tablets: For extended use of the system, tablets are just fine for working with the Register, but for data entry, you will want a dedicated keyboard, so a low-end computer or notebook is recommended.